bup/bup/Documentation/bup-prune-older.md

 # EXAMPLES

-    # Keep all saves for the past month, and any older monthlies for
+    # Keep all saves for the past month, and any newer monthlies for
     # the past year.
 Delete everything else.
     $ bup prune-older --keep-all-for 1m --keep-monthlies-for 1y